dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_ads.md

 1. Click on the "Tools & Settings" icon in the upper right corner of the screen.

-1. Under ‘Setup’, choose 'Account access' from the menu.
+1. Under "Setup", choose "Account access" from the menu.

 1. Click the blue “+” icon to add a new user.

 1. Enter the email address associated with either the service account (for service account authentication) or the email used during app creation and refresh token generation (for OAuth authentication).

-1. Assign the appropriate access level; for API purposes, 'Read-only' access might suffice if you only need data retrieval capabilities.
-However, if using a service account, you might need to give 'Admin' access since service accounts usually perform tasks requiring higher privileges.
+1. Assign the appropriate access level; for API purposes, "Read-only" access might suffice if you only need data retrieval capabilities.
+However, if using a service account, you might need to give "Admin" access since service accounts usually perform tasks requiring higher privileges.

 1. Conclude the process by clicking the “Send invitation” button.